Porges/ways-to-play/src/articles/lists/willughby.md

 ---
 title: Francis Willughby’s <cite>Book of Games</cite> (1665–70)
 order: 1665
+date created: 2024-12-18
+date modified: 2024-12-22
 ---

 <p class="lead">
 <a href="https://en.wikipedia.org/wiki/Francis_Willughby">Francis Willughby</a>’s <cite>Book of Games</cite> is an unfinished and unpublished manuscript written by the author in the years leading up to his death.
 It collects games played by both children and adults — some sections of the manuscript are written by an unidentified child, probably one of his children.
 </p>

-In the order given in the manuscript, the sections are:{%fn%}Not every page is titled in the original, but titles are inferred in @FrancisWillughby.{%endfn%}
+In the order given in the manuscript, the sections are:[^fn0]

+[^fn0]: Not every page is titled in the original, but titles are inferred in @FrancisWillughby.

 - Stow Ball
 - Billiards